angelokurtis/go-otel/README.md

 `go-otel` is a collection of libraries designed to facilitate the integration of OpenTelemetry into Go applications.
-This project addresses the need for streamlined observability tools in Go, offering functionalities similar to those available for auto-instrumentation in other languages, such as Java.
+This project addresses the need for streamlined observability tools in Go, offering functionalities similar to those available for auto-instrumentation in other languages.
 Our goal is to minimize setup complexity and provide easy access to advanced observability features with minimal configuration.

 ## Libraries Overview